Hyundai Santa Fe review & buyer's guide

-The new 2019 Hyundai Santa Fe makes it even harder to justify that German SUV you’ve always wanted.
+The 2019 Hyundai Santa Fe makes it harder than ever to justify that German SUV you’ve always wanted.
 Here's a seven-seat SUV that's better equipped - and half the price

 Some new models are a giant leap forward, but this fourth-generation Santa Fe is more of a series of incremental steps in the right direction.